feathersjs/docs/getting-started/quick-start.md

 `yo feathers`

-Start your brand new app! :boom:
+Start your brand new app! 💥

 `npm start`